 Last time in Boston, Jason really enjoyed The Barking Crab, so we decided to head back for a late lunch.
 The outdoor patio situated right on the Bay is a fun, laid back vibe, with yummy lobster rolls, the kids loved it too!
 It’s near the seaport, so afterward we checked out Boston’s Childrens’ Museum and the Boston Tea Party ship too.

-On Sunday, we explored Boston Commons and Boston Public Gardens, walking from Hotel Commonwealth through the Commonwealth Avenue Mall.
-All along the strip, you will find statues paying homage to Bostonians who left their mark in history.
+Finally, on Sunday, we explored Boston Commons and Boston Public Gardens, walking from Hotel Commonwealth through the Commonwealth Avenue Mall.
+For instance, all along the strip, you will find statues paying homage to Bostonians who left their mark in history.
 We stopped at each to read their stories and take photos.

 No trip to the Public Gardens would be complete without a lap around the lake on a Swan boat tour.
 We road the same swan boats back in 2015, so I was excited to compare the photos and kids reactions, now a little older.